Junmo-Qu/portfolio/dataviz3.md

 ## Wireframe

 ### Things I Plan to Change
-- Add a meaningful title
+- Add a meaningful title.
-- Replace the stacked percentage bar chart with a regular stacked bar chart
+- Replace the stacked percentage bar chart with a regular stacked bar chart.
-- Mark the unimportant drivers as gray to highlight the key ones
+- Mark the unimportant drivers as gray to highlight the key ones.
-- Change the position of product groups, from bottom to top by the influence
+- Change the position of product groups, from bottom to top by the influence.
-- Add interactivity and avoid unnecessary information display
+- Add interactivity and avoid unnecessary information display.

 ### Sketch
 ![Sketch for solution](sketch.png)